Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 The Courbe and CourbeApplet programs load a curve

-file, compute x and y axis scales for the curve and display it.
+file, compute x and y axis scales for the curve and

-axis with their extreme values.
+horizontal and vertical axis with their extreme values.

-The Courbe application displays the curve in a standalone
+The Courbe application displays the curve in a

-window and the loaded curve file may be chosen and changed through the File/Open
+standalone window and the loaded curve file may be chosen and

-menu command.
-If this application is launched with at least one command
+application is launched with at least one command line

-will try and open an Internet connection to get its files.
+necessary, Courbe will try and open an Internet

-The CourbeApplet applet loads the file named in the ad hoc
+The CourbeApplet applet loads the file named in the ad

-param tag of the calling HTML document.
-The file name given by the HTML
+hoc param tag of the calling HTML document.
+The file name

-document is considered by CourbeApplet as an URL, relative to
+given by the HTML document is considered by CourbeApplet

-the calling document location.
+as an URL, relative to the calling document location.

 The Courbe package also includes a useful and fully documented Java package for Java 1.0 developers:

-This applet plays a favourite game of french children (it is not
+This applet plays a favourite game of french children (it is

-interesting than the well known tic-tac-toe game).
-The applet uses a
+is much more interesting than the well known tic-tac-toe

-enhanced MiniMax algorithm and may be easily configured (you may even
+game).
+The applet uses a enhanced MiniMax algorithm and may be

-understand the french language).
+french language).

-This program needs some computing power (especially if you increase
+This program needs some computing power (especially if you

-using Sun's AppletViewer (with the JustInTime
+skill).
+I recommend using Sun's AppletViewer (with the JustInTime

-compiler) rather than a PC based browser to run the Morpion
+rather than a PC based browser to run the Morpion

 applet (it will run in your browser, but slowly).